-- Show your customers that their security matters to you
+- Show your customers that their security matters to you.

-- Place trust seals on your order pages so your customers feel secure
+- Place trust seals on your order pages so your customers feel secure.

-- Invest in an SSL certificate
+- Invest in an SSL certificate.

-- Leave your customers wondering if their private information is safe
+- Leave your customers wondering if their private information is safe.

-- Prioritize design, reputation or branding over security
+- Prioritize design, reputation or branding over security.

-- Try to save money by bypassing the option to get a trust seal
+- Try to save money by bypassing the option to get a trust seal.

 Although large online retailers like Nordstrom and Zappos have had success with free shipping, you may be wondering if it’s really viable for your business, especially if you’re considerably smaller.

 Free shipping can be costly for your business if you aren’t careful, but there are many case studies which prove that it can increase not only your conversion rates, but also your overall profitability.
 Orders with free shipping encourage customers to buy more.
 One of the most successful free shipping strategies is Amazon’s booming Prime program.
-Amazon users with a Prime account spend an average of $1,300 each year on the platform, compared to the $700 average yearly spending of non-Prime members.
+Amazon users with a Prime account spend an average of $1,400 each year on the platform, compared to the $700 average yearly spending of non-Prime members.
 While your success may not be as dramatic as the biggest ecommerce corporation around, you can still expect a significant sales increase after making the switch to free shipping.
 As long as you keep your shipping costs beneath your increased sales, you’re coming out on top.

 The free shipping offer doesn’t have to apply to every order on your site to increase conversions.
 For instance, Leaders RPM created a strategic free shipping offer that has a checkout rate of 21.72%.
-On orders from $30-$50, they provide a free shipping code that is only valid for 10 minutes, which creates a sense of urgency and drives customers to purchase right away.
+On orders from $30-$50, they provide a free shipping code that is only valid for ten minutes, which creates a sense of urgency and drives customers to purchase right away.
 By limiting your free shipping to orders that meet a minimum threshold or only apply to specific products, you can boost your conversions and increase overall profitability without risking a big increase in shipping costs for low-profit orders.

-Even if you do have to charge for shipping, be sure to let customers know upfront so they don’t receive a nasty surprise when they go to check out.
+If you do have to charge for shipping, be sure to let customers know upfront so they don’t receive a nasty surprise when they go to check out.
 Unexpected shipping charges at checkout is the number one reason customers abandon their purchases.
 To avoid losing potential conversions, it’s important to make sure you and your customers are on the same page.

-- Provide free shipping where you can afford it
+- Provide free shipping where you can afford it.

-- Limit your free shipping to orders that meet a minimum threshold or apply to specific products
+- Limit your free shipping to orders that meet a minimum threshold or apply to specific products.

-- Communicate with your customers about shipping cost expectations
+- Communicate with your customers about shipping cost expectations.

-- Cling to shipping charges in fear of losing profit
+- Cling to shipping charges in fear of losing profit.

-- Surprise your customers with an unexpected shipping charge at checkout
+- Surprise your customers with an unexpected shipping charge at checkout.